 Most experts recommend a combination of strength training, cardio, and rest days to balance out your workout routine.
 However, you’ve only got a limited amount of hours in the week, so you also want to be as efficient as possible with your time.
-Here’s what our trainers suggest that you keep in mind to avoid injury, keep your body guessing, and accomplish your goals.

 What does an ideal week of workouts look like?

 First, everyone is different—which means that how you interpret the standard national recommendation of 150 minutes of moderate activity each week will absolutely fluctuate based on your body, workout history, lifestyle, and goals.

 “A balanced week should include both strength and cardio, but what someone working on cardio and muscular endurance will lay out for the week [will] look a lot different than someone who is training for strength or power,” says fitness expert Candice Cunningham.

 “All could include cardio, but one would be more high-intensity interval training (HIIT) focused, while another would be more low intensity or target fat burning.”